Frequently Asked Questions with CWD Sampling

 Sampling with Kate's Bait

-We offer a 24 hour self serve kiosk outside our store door.
+We offer a 24 hour self serve kiosk outside our store door at Kate's Bait & Sporting Goods- 3916 State Road 23, Dodgeville WI 53533.
 For this service you bring your deer head, fill out the data sheet and leave it in the CWD Drop Box.
 Kate's Bait then samples the deer as we are able and preps for the weekly DNR pick up.
 Deer heads should be cut about 1-2 inches below the jaw line for us to collect the correct gland for sampling.
 Should you want your head back for a euro mount, you may specify on your data sheet and we will call you when the sample is collected.
 If you are shoulder mounting your deer, you should see your taxidermist first and they will give you the caped out skull/neck for us to extract the glands from.
-You may also stop in for an In-Person Lymph Node Sample September 17-November 18th- Monday, Tuesday, Thursday, Friday & Saturday normal between 8-4.
-We do not offer Lymph Node Sampling on Wednesdays or Sundays.
-Nine Day Gun Season Hours- CLOSED Opening Day, Wednesday & Thursday.
-OPEN Sunday, Monday, Tuesday, Friday, Saturday & Sunday 8-2.
+You may also stop in for an In-Person Lymph Node Sample September 16th-November 17th- Mondays, Thursdays, Fridays 8-4 & Saturdays between 8-2:30.
+We do not offer Lymph Node Sampling on Tuesdays, Wednesdays or Sundays.
+Nine Day Gun Season hours will be posted when it gets closer.
 We will not be doing Lymph Node Sampling after the Nine Day.
 We will only offer Head Drop Offs.

 How Does Kate's Bait Sample for CWD